mbellabah/mbellabah.github.io/src/content/posts/rawls.md

-According to Rawls, any more inequality than allowed by the difference principle places demands on the least advantaged to accept inequalities that, at best, do not benefit them and, at worst, leave them worse off---in turn violating the reciprocity that he seeks for his social contract.
+According to Rawls, any more inequality than allowed by the difference principle places demands on the least advantaged to accept inequalities that, at best, do not benefit them and, at worst, leave them worse off--in turn violating the reciprocity that he seeks for his social contract.
 All this is well, an egalitarian might say; but in the same breath she might ask: “why is *any* inequality permitted?”
-To me, the answer for this lies in a basic fact of biology, with which Rawls appears to agree: an agent is only inclined to act in a way that is antagonistic to their wants now if doing so would confer them greater advantages later---upon deciding to act thusly, the agent creates some *value differential* across time, and to the extent that this investment is expected to yield a return for the sake of its survival or comfort, the agent is well within its right to make such efforts.
+To me, the answer for this lies in a basic fact of biology, with which Rawls appears to agree: an agent is only inclined to act in a way that is antagonistic to their wants now if doing so would confer them greater advantages later--upon deciding to act thusly, the agent creates some *value differential* across time, and to the extent that this investment is expected to yield a return for the sake of its survival or comfort, the agent is well within its right to make such efforts.
 Because all agents are at any time